[HISTORY: Adopted by the City Council of the City of Bangor as Ch. VII, Art. 15; amended 5-12-1975. Subsequent amendments noted where applicable.]

 Application.
 A permit may be obtained by submitting a completed application to the Code Enforcement Officer upon forms provided for such purposes, together with a fee as set forth in Chapter 109, Fees, Article I, Code Enforcement Permits, of this Code.

 Permit limitations.
-No permit shall be issued for sales of personal property upon residential premises for a period of more then three consecutive days, and no more than two permits shall be issued for such sales upon a residential premises in any one calendar year.
-The second sale must take place more than 60 days after the last day of the first sale.
+No permit shall be issued for sales of personal property upon residential premises for a period of more than three consecutive days, and no more than two permits shall be issued for such sales upon a residential premises in any one calendar year.

 Notwithstanding the provisions relating to signs under Chapter 260, Signs, of this Code, one sign containing not more than four square feet in area may be placed upon a residential premises where the sale of personal property has been permitted.